-Denver Angels has a metric and relationship-based diligence process.
-For metrics, the company must have revenue, Year over Year (YoY) growth, and quickly scale with funding.
+Denver Angels has a metric based diligence process.
+For metrics, the company must have revenue, Year over Year (YoY) revenue growth, and the ability to quickly scale with funding.
 The company should also have a fundamental corporation legal structure (By-Laws, capitalization table, equity agreements, and more) necessary to be a fast-growth venture.

 Denver Angels manages term negotiation and investment vehicle structure.
 Working as a syndicate, as opposed to individuals, Denver Angels has a smoother deal process and can create a better overall deal structure and terms for both the company and investors.

 Once directors are committed to investing in the company, the opportunity is circulated to the rest of the investor group.
 Each investor makes their own investment decision whether to participate with the partners in that particular syndication.

 Denver Angels creates a Limited Liability Company (LLC) for each investment to act as the investment entity.
 This process is called syndication, which is a common practice amongst the higher-performing angel groups.
 Each syndicate investment has a one-time cost for the legal, accounting, and tax requirements.
 These costs vary depending on how many investors invest and are distributed as a small fee to all participating investors.

 Denver Angels will help grow companies after the deal is done.
 This support includes everything from taking on board seats, making connections to customers, introducing future round investors, and providing strategies for growth.
 We've found that seed investors can help set a company on a faster growth trajectory, and we aim to be a great partner.